mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_printing.md

 ### Functions printing into autoreleased C strings

-With `asprintf` a `malloc`ed bit of memory is returned, which the caller will have to free eventually.
-Wouldn't it be convenient, if that was already autoreleased ?
+With `asprintf` a `malloc`ed string is returned.
+The caller should `free` this string eventually.
+Wouldn't it be convenient, if the string was already autoreleased, so the caller wouldn't have to free it ?

-You can create a string you don't have to free with
+You can create such autoreleases C strings like so:

 ```c
 char   *s;